aliceraffaele/aliceraffaele.github.io/_pages/publications.md

 # Working papers:
 - Gabriella Colajanni, Alessandro Gobbi, Marinella Picchi, Alice Raffaele, and Eugenia Taranto. *An Operations Research–Based Teaching Unit for Grade 12: The ROAR Experience, Part III*.
-- Alice Raffaele, Romeo Rizzi, and Matteo Zavatteri.
-TBD (on the early schedule in temporal networks).
 - Gabriella Colajanni, Alessandro Gobbi, Marinella Picchi, Alice Raffaele, and Eugenia Taranto.
 TBD (on a longitudinal study on the ROAR project).